 Thomas Hewett Ponting

 It is not clear whether Mary had been in partnership with her brother throughout his time at Westbourne Grove or whether this had come about more latterly.
-However it is apparent that the dissolution of the partnership takes place at around the same time as not only Mary's marriage but the events giving rise to Mary Jane's divorce (Chapter 7).
+However it is apparent that the dissolution of the partnership takes place at around the same time as Mary's marriage, but also the events giving rise to Mary Jane's divorce (Chapter 7).

 Telephone Directories for 1901 show T H Ponting & Co, Fancy drapers at 121 Westbourne Grove.